About the National Register Process

 Gilpin Falls Covered Bridge, Cecil County.
 MHT Staff photo Gilpin Falls Covered Bridge, Cecil County.
 MHT Staff photo.

-2. Nominations are then scheduled for presentation to the Governor’s Consulting Committee on the National Register (GCC), which meets three times a year.
+3. Complete nominations are scheduled for presentation to the Governor’s Consulting Committee on the National Register of Historic Places (GCC), Maryland’s state review board, which meets three times a year.

 Certain local governments in Maryland have been certified by NPS to participate in the National Register review process.
 In these jurisdictions, the local Historic Preservation Commission and chief elected official are also charged with reviewing nominations and making recommendations concerning their eligibility for the National Register.